 Your essay is what sets you apart from all the other candidates that apply for the same spot as you do.
 So, ensuring you know how to write a college essay about yourself that stands out is of utmost importance.

 Here are a few tips to help you along-

 - Test your writing skills

 Your essay directly reflects your English language skills along with your IELTS or TOEFL.

 So be careful not to make grammatical mistakes, use proper vocabulary, and have someone proofread the essay for you.

 One of the worst things you could do while writing your essay is to copy a template or sample essay from the internet and use it as it is.

 Your content is what makes the essay unique and convinces the university to let you in.

-So yes, do your research, but always make sure that you put your own original words inside your college essay.
+So yes, do your research, but always ensure you put your original words inside your college essay.